DSCKGEC/Libraryly/readme.md

     -   Password
     -   Groups

--   Dashboard Page for Admins
+- [ ] Dashboard for Admins

     All-in-one management.

     -   User - Approve/Ban/Disapprove
     -   Librarian - Approve/Ban/Disapprove
-    -   All book requests
+    -   Manage all book requests

--   Dashboard Page for Users - Add book/Request book
+- [ ] Dashboard for Users - Add book/Request book
     -   Contain all books taken and display the fine(if any)
     -   All books added by the User

--   Dashboard Page for librarian
+- [ ] Dashboard Page for librarian
     -   check user request/add book
     -   New Requests-approve/disapprove/ask for more or less time
     -   Verify Book Details
     -   A separate tab if book not returned
     -   All books added by the librarian

--   Add Book Page- (for librarian/user)
+- [ ] Add-Book Page- (for librarian/user)

     Book Details (Frontend validation included)